hunnurjirao/Face-Detection/README.md

-# Face-Detection
+# Face Recognition and Verification
-Face Detection using CNN
+Face Recognition and Verification using CNN

 ## Overview

-Face Detection is one of the applications of Convolution Neural Networks which comes under *Supervised Learning Algorithm.* Here Face verification differs from Face Recognition.(Here I have done *face verification*)
+Face Detection is one of the applications of Convolution Neural Networks which comes under *Supervised Learning Algorithm.*

 **Face Verification**: Given input as image, name/ID and gives output whether the input image is that of the claimed person or not.